Designator Appended after/before Call Sign

 8N0WOGNagano Olympic Winter GameJan.
 24 - Feb.
 22, 1998#650 of Dec.
 17, 1997

-2. Otherwise — i.e. (1) no Japanese written exam, (2) without any licenses of the nine countries above and (3) not an expo visitor —, you have no chance.
+2. Otherwise — i.e. (1) no Japanese written exam, (2) without any licenses of the ten countries above and (3) not a very big expo visitor —, you have no chance.

-As the result, an eligible person has three ways to operate in secluded Japan:
+As the result, an eligible person has three ways + one special way to operate and ID, in secluded Japan:

 [ General ] [ Prefix ] [ Suffix ] [ Special Operation ] [ 7J-8N ] [ Designator ] [ Official Criteria ] ( callsign.jp )